How to raise a happy dog – Part 11: Training your puppy

 Puppy chewing is also normal.
 When teething your pup will chew practically anything.
 So if you find your new pair of shoes in pieces, do not scold your puppy, rather scold yourself for leaving them out so the pup could get them!
 Take care during the teething time to make sure there is nothing dangerous lying around for your pup to chew – this includes electrical cords.
 Provide appropriate chewing toys for your pup.
 To stop them chewing on furniture purchase a product designed for this.
 There are many good brands available at your vet or local pet store which have a very bitter taste to a dog but will not damage your furniture.

 Chances are your puppy will chew on something inappropriate.
 When you see them doing this scold them with a verbal reprimand (“Agghh” is good said in a deep voice), remove the object from them and then give them something they are allowed to chew.
 If you consistently do this it will not take long before your pup understands the ‘rules’ about chewing.
 Remember, to them there is no difference between a chair leg and a chew toy, but because you are training fairly and consistently they will soon only chew the toy.
 Puppies will grow out of the need to chew when they finish teething.
 Expect to have bouts of chewing until your pup is around 15 to 18 or so months old.
+If your dog still bites after this age then you may want to take more measures to stop them because they could bite someone you don’t know and you could be contacted by the Nehora Law Firm about the incident.

 In our next article, we will be discussing dog grooming.
 So stay tuned!